pc-magas/sercommH300sVoipCredentialsRecovery/README.md

 ## Issues - Pending Development

-2. Release Into F-droid - <In Progress>
-4. Improve UI - <Need Extra Recommendations>
-5. Redetect IP if ip has not been detected.
+Redetect IP if ip has not been detected.

 > Due to play store registration fee I won't upload into Play Store.